If you have never, or rarely, visited an Orthodox church it can seem “foreign” and confusing at first. Please keep in mind:

 - During the Anaphora and the distribution of Holy Communion

-We have copies of the service of the Divine Liturgy of St John Chrysostom if you would find it beneficial to read along during the service.
+We have copies of the service of the Divine Liturgy if you would like to read along during the service.
 If you would rather observe instead of reading, there is much benefit in that, too.

 The Sign of the Cross

 During any service, you’ll see people bless themselves with the sign of the cross.
-Different people bless themselves at different times and even a different number of times.
+Sometimes we do this at the same time, but occasionally at different times.
 It is a matter of personal piety, not of dogma.

-Orthodox bless themselves this way: We place our thumb and first two fingers together (to represent one God in three persons, Father, Son, and Holy Spirit) while folding our last two fingers into our palm (to represent the two natures of Christ, both human and divine).
-We touch fingers to forehead, chest, right shoulder, then left shoulder.
+Orthodox bless themselves in a specific way.
+We place our thumb and first two fingers together, to represent one God in three persons, Father, Son, and Holy Spirit.
+We fold our last two fingers into our palm, to represent the two natures of Christ, human and divine.
+To make the sign of the cross, we touch fingers to forehead, chest, right shoulder, then left shoulder.

 As a visitor, please do what feels comfortable to you: Nothing at all, or left-shoulder-to-right shoulder if that’s what you’re used to.

 Christ welcomed the little children and so do we.
 But we know kids grow restless.
 We have an Infants Room if your little one needs a break.
 The Infants Room has toys, a crib, a changing table, and a rocking chair for mom or dad.
 Just ask anyone with a child, and they’ll be happy to show you the way.
 Also, we have two restrooms in the parish hall, to the left of the kitchen.